rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **Can I add resin halfway through a print?**

 ·  Yes, no problem.
 You do not have to pause the print; just slowly and gently pour the resin into the vat.
-Make sure to not bump or touch the build plate while pouring.
+Make sure to not bump or touch the build-plate while pouring.
 Be mindful of displacement when adding resin.

 ·  Make sure to mix the fresh resin well before adding.
 Try to ensure the resin temperature is the same.